DavidAndrianne/MobileAppDeveloper/README.md

-# Angular-CLI-Heroku
+# MobileAppDeveloper

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.1.
+A sample cookie clicker made in Angular(TypeScript) This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.1.2.

-## Yarn

-Run `npm install -g yarn` then `yarn install`.

-If you want to use npm instead of yarn, change the yarn declaraction inside package.json for `npm : "3.10.9"` and delete `yarn.lock`.
+# TODO:
+1. Timer to add passive income [OK]
+2. Button to "write code" [OK]
+3. Keyboard publish shortcut upgrade [OK]
+4. Keyboard auto-publish feature [OK]
+5. Konami shortcut : unlock stream minigame [OK]
+6. Snake sample [OK]
+7. Hearthstone sample [OK]
+8. Perudo sample [OK]
+9. Level assertion
+10. ???

 ## Development server

-Run `ng serve` or `npm run dev` for a dev server.
+Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|module`.

-## Deploy on Heroku

-First you need heroku toolbelt `https://devcenter.heroku.com/articles/heroku-cli#download-and-instal`.

-Run `heroku create` to create a new application on Heroku.

-Run `npm run deploy` Heroku will handle the bundle of the application to `dist/` folder and run it via express.

 ## Build